Fano insurgency: Civil disobedience: April–August 2023

 In early April 2023, federal forces stormed into the Amhara region to disarm regional and paramilitary forces.
 The local civilians moved to remote areas, as the resistant fighters joined a protest with police forces.
 On 9 April, large-scale protests flared up in Gondar, Kobo, Seqota, Weldiya and other cities, including road obstruction and setting tires ablaze to block the incoming Ethiopian Army.
-The Ethiopian government started to repress opposition media in the region, as well as the killing aid workers by unknown assailants which led the World Food Programme and other NGOs to stop aid operation in that area.
+The Ethiopian government started to repress opposition media in the region, as well as the killing of aid workers by unknown assailants which led the World Food Programme and other NGOs to stop aid operation in that area.
 Two Catholic Relief Services (CRS) were killed near town Kobo region.
 According to the Ethiopian Red Cross Society, one of their ambulance was shot by unknown militants in Central Gondar Zone, injuring a midwife and driver.

 On 4 May, the Ethiopian Human Rights Commission (EHRC) reported a series of militarised situations in the area of North Gondar, North Wollo and North Shewa zones in the town of Shewa Robit, Armania, Antsokiyana Gemza and Majete.
 The Amhara regional government accused the Fano militia's eastern faction for the assassination of the head of Amhara Prosperity Party Girma Yeshitila on 27 April.
 Subsequently, the Ethiopian security forces arrested 47 suspects allegedly connected to the assassination plot, accusing them for plotting to overthrow the authorities.
 The public broadcaster EBC stated that the suspect caught in variety weapons and utilities including weapons, bombs and satellite communications equipment.
 Amnesty International verified the extrajudicial killings of ENDF troops between 10 and 11 October 2023 against health workers, including threatening them with gunpoint.